U.S. critical infrastructure protection: Challenges

-There are fears that the frequency and severity of critical infrastructure incidents will increase in the future.
+There are fears from global leaders that the frequency and severity of critical infrastructure incidents will increase in the future.
+These infrastructure failures are prone to greatly affect the country’s residents who are on high alert.
+One of these future potential failures can be seen within the cyber security world as American citizens fear that their technological infrastructure is at risk.
+This comes as the world becomes more technologically advanced with the introduction of AI and technology into many areas of American life.

 Although efforts are under way, there is no unified national capability to protect the interrelated aspects of the country's infrastructure.
 One reason for this is that a good understanding of the inter-relationships does not exist.
 There is also no consensus on how the elements of the infrastructure mesh together, or how each element functions and affects the others.
-Securing national infrastructure depends on understanding the relationships among its elements.
-Thus when one sector scheduled a three-week drill to mimic the effects of a pandemic flu, even though two-thirds of the participants claimed to have business continuity plans in place, barely half reported that their plan was moderately effective.
+Securing national infrastructure depends on understanding the relationships among its elements as well as the immediate and delayed effects that these failures may have on residents.
+Thus, when one sector scheduled a three-week drill to mimic the effects of a pandemic flu, even though two-thirds of the participants claimed to have business continuity plans in place, barely half reported that their plan was moderately effective.
+These can have drastic effects on those who do not have access to the necessary safeguards in place to protect themselves.